diarmuidoconnor/diary-fyp-2-2022-23/README.md

    1. Install and run a web server (e.g. Apache) that serves a simple React app.
 + Once the above is accomplished, the next step will be to have the app act as a client for the Go program.
 + The assignment schedule for the other modules may lighten at the end of this week and allow more time to work on the project prototype.

+###  Thu.
+Nov.
+24th (Meeting)
++ Following a general discussion of the application's architecture, Niall has a clearer understanding of its elements and their roles.
+Niall misunderstood the purpose of the Golang element - it will be a Web API rather than a 'script to configure the React client'.
++ We discussed the TOC of the semester-one report, which I provided earlier in the week.
++ Niall needs to look at the Gin framework as a possible enabler for the application's Web API element.

+###  Thu.
+Dec.
+1th (Meeting)
++ Niall has made good progress on a skeleton, standalone prototype consisting of a React App, Gin-based web API, and Go library for extracting metadata from an ePub file.
++ The next target is to run the web API element inside a container and test it with Postman - the React app element is sidelined for now.